The Latent Structural Potential of Our Inner Breath

 The organ of speech

 Our breathing organ is substantially the means for the genera-tion of speech.
 The structural potential latent within our inner breath finds its expression in the form of our speech.

 Only few people think about with what they actually speak, and even fewer are concerned with perfectioning their articulation and the organs involved.

 From this dullness springs the mass of verbal misunderstand-ings like a huge flood from a little-known source.

 speaker articulates that which he is going to speak, within himself.

 We say: "He thinks the spoken word as a thought," and we refer mainly to the meaning of the word as we have always done but not to the many other very lively attributes that the word, which he is thinking, also has.

-this point a small explanatory excursion into the actual potential of speech
+small explanatory excursion into the actual potential of speech is recommended:

 What characterizes our dream is the world of our thinking the potential of our thoughts.
 The thought produces what we dream.
 But how then do we dream?

 While dreaming we see the object of dream, for example, a strawberry.
 When we smell at this strawberry in the dream we experience the typical smell of strawberry.
 And if, in the dream, we bite into it, again, we taste the strawberry.
 And what we are holding with our own hand to bite into, what we touch with our fingers, is again the strawberry.
 And the person who gave us the strawberry in our dream did so with a very friendly gesture.